Kiyoshi Inui

 These structural errors cost Los Angeles County doctors the most — and they are almost never caught until after closing.

 • Liquidating a six-figure amount from a performing investment portfolio for a home down payment.
 A Los Angeles County physician purchasing in Beverly Hills sells investments to fund 20% down when the doctor mortgage allows 100% financing with no PMI.
-That capital could remain invested, generating returns that exceed the monthly cost difference.
-Most physicians only realize this after they've already closed.
+That capital could remain invested, keeping the potential for returns — though investment performance varies and is never guaranteed.
+Most physicians only realize this after they’ve already closed.

 • Paying PMI because their lender lacks access to physician-specific programs.
 Los Angeles County doctors placed into conventional products with less than 20% down pay hundreds per month in PMI.
 The physician mortgage eliminates PMI entirely at any LTV — a structural advantage that compounds over the life of the loan.